Cheap personal contract purchase

 • 0% spending credit card – no interest if you can get a big enough credit limit (and the dealer accepts cards)

-Unfortunately you usually won't know what credit limit you'll get before applying, and you should budget to pay the debt off before the 0% period ends, as the interest rate rockets after then.
+Unfortunately, you usually won't know what credit limit you'll get before applying, and you should budget to pay the debt off before the 0% period ends, as the interest rate rockets after then.
 The longest cards typically offer up to 25 months at 0% interest – see our 0% spending cards guide for more information.
+You can also read more about credit cards generally in the Credit cards and loans section of our website.

 • Personal loan – usually cheapest if you need to borrow and want to own the car outright

-This usually allows you to borrow higher amounts than a 0% credit card would offer, though you'll pay interest.
-However, repayments will be structured to clear the debt at the end of the term, which is usually between one and five years.
+This won't be at 0%, but may allow you to borrow more and over a longer period than you'd get on a credit card.
+Repayments will be structured for you to clear the debt at the end of the term, which is usually between one and five years.

-• Hire purchase (HP) – an option to consider if you're struggling to get a cheaper loan, though the lender owns the car until you fully repay
+• Hire Purchase (HP) – an option if you're struggling to get a cheaper loan, though the lender owns the car until you've made all the repayments

 This works in a similar way to a loan – as you're borrowing and paying off the full cost of the car – though here you won't own it until you've made the final payment.
 Instead the car is owned by the finance company as it uses it as security against the loan (like a mortgage), so if you fail to pay, it can seize the car.

-This can mean HP is easier to get than normal loans, though you'll usually need to pay a deposit (often 10% or more of the car's price).
+This security can mean an HP deal will be easier to get than normal loans, though you'll usually need to pay a deposit (often 10% or more of the car's price).
 You'll therefore need to consider how to fund that.
-However, if you're buying a brand new car from a dealer, it's worth checking if it offers a promotional contribution towards this.

-As the dealer will be making money from the finance deal, you may find it offers larger discounts or contributions to the deposit on new cars.
-For used cars, it may mean you can haggle more off the sale price.
-Always be careful and make sure to calculate the total cost you'll need to repay after all interest has been added.
-This will then show the 'true' value of the discount.
-See our full Cheap hire purchase guide for more information.
+Like with PCP above, the dealer will be making money from the finance deal, so it may offer larger discounts or contributions to the deposit on new cars.
+For used cars, this may mean you can haggle some money off.
+Always be careful to calculate the total cost you'll need to repay taking into account all interest.
+This will show the 'true' value of the discount.
+See our Cheap Hire Purchase guide for more.

-• Car leasing/personal contract hire – low monthly rental payments, but you'll never own the car (nor have the option to)
+• Car leasing/Personal Contract Hire (PCH) – low monthly rental payments, but you'll never own the car (nor have the option to)

 This is a way to get a brand new car for a monthly payment, though this is essentially a long-term rental, so you'll never own the car – nor have the option to buy it.
 Instead you'll pay an initial deposit followed by a monthly amount for the duration of the contract, which is usually over one to four years.